bigc0127/pureline-pinephone/README.md

 ## Prerequisites

 * Some of the unicode symbols require a special font to be used in your terminal.
-Please use one of the powerline fonts available at: https://github.com/Lokaltog/powerline-fonts

-  * [DejaVu Sans Mono for Powerline](https://github.com/powerline/fonts/tree/master/DejaVuSansMono) is a popular choice
-  * The screenshots above use [Hack for Powerline](https://github.com/powerline/fonts/tree/master/Hack)

 * Almost all current terminals have the unicode support needed by PureLine.
 If you have used PowerLine fonts before, then you already know if Pureline will be supported in your terminal.
 But if you do have issues with any of the symbols, try testing a different terminal, eg, `uxterm` in place of `xterm`.

 ## Install